dtyago/mimir-ai/DEPLOYMENT.md

 ## 🎯 Best Practices

 ### Development
-- Use `start-devcontainer.sh` for consistent environment
+- Use `./start.sh` for consistent environment
 - Enable auto-reload for faster development
 - Use debug logging level
-- Test with `python test_azure_openai.py`
+- Test with health endpoint: `curl http://localhost:8000/health`

 ### Production
-- Use `start-prod.sh` or Docker Compose
+- Use `./start.sh` or Docker Compose for deployment
 - Configure proper logging
 - Set up monitoring and health checks
 - Use environment-specific `.env` files